 The "DN" in the name indicates that this lens was designed for short flange mirrorless cameras.
 The Sigma 35mm f/2 DG DN Contemporary Lens is available in Sony E-mount, compatible with both full-frame and APS-C sensor format models, and is also available in Leica L-mount.

 "Made in Japan" craftsmanship.
-"Every single lens undergoes SIGMA's proprietary MTF measuring system 'A1'" Sigma provides a limited 1-year limited warranty, and Sigma USA provides a limited 3-year warranty extension.
+"Every single lens undergoes SIGMA's proprietary MTF measuring system 'A1'" Sigma provides a 1-year limited warranty, and Sigma USA provides a limited 3-year warranty extension.

 The reviewed Sigma 24mm f/3.5 DG DN Contemporary Lens was online-retail sourced.